redsolver/atproto/README.md

 ### Submission

 Users can submit submissions to boards if they are a member.
 Submissions do NOT contain text, images or other media directly.
-Instead they reference another `subject`, which could be a Bluesky post or a record from another new lexicon, for example video.
+Instead, they reference another `subject`, which could be a Bluesky post or a record from another new lexicon, for example video.
 This architecture makes it possible to submit the same record to multiple boards without duplicating the content itself.
 It's also pretty powerful, because it could make anything from videos, podcasts to 3D models or books possible to be referenced and submitted without the board lexicon needing to be extended.

 In addition to the subject, submissions specific the URI of the `board` they are submitting to and a `createdAt` timestamp